scottellis/sgx-qt-build/README.md

 3. BUILD QT WITH THE POWERVR PLUGIN
 --------------------------------------------------------------------------------

 These instructions are for Qt version 4.8.3.
-The latest Qt4 version when I wrote this.
+This was the latest Qt4 version when I wrote this.

-To make the install a little easier and because I don't fully understand the cross-build path dependencies for Qt, I'm going to install the cross-built Qt into /opt on both the build workstation and the Gumstix root filesystem.
-When I get a chance to play around with this a little I'll experiment with putting Qt in a better place.
-There are some font database location issues when the build and final target destinations aren't the same.
-Building Qt is time consuming so I haven't debugged this.
+The cross-built Qt will be installed into /opt on both the build workstation and the Gumstix root filesystem.
+You will need permissions in /opt.

 1) Download the Qt source code from here